Is Beta-Alanine Worth It to Boost Muscle and Workout Performance?

 Whether you’re just starting your fitness journey or you’re ready to level up your results, it’s only a matter of time before exercise supplements come onto your radar.
 Once you go beyond the basic proteins and hydration drinks, you’ll start looking into supplements that are more targeted to your goals.

 Beta-alanine is an amino acid that doesn’t do much for your body on its own.
 It gets its superpowers when it binds with histidine, another amino acid.
-The two combined make another amino acid, carnosine, which adds strength to your muscle contractions and delays muscle fatigue.
+The two combined can make a dipeptide, carnosine, which adds strength to your muscle contractions and delays muscle fatigue.

 Histidine levels in your body are typically on the high side, and your levels of beta-alanine are typically low.
 You can only make as much carnosine as your beta-alanine levels allow.
 So, if you take beta-alanine, your body can make more carnosine.
 The carnosine that you don’t use gets stored in muscles for workouts to come.